 The Groucho/TLE family of corepressors are ubiquitous regulators of animal development

-The Groucho/TLE (Gro) family of of corepressors play crucial roles in the interpretation and integration of multiple signaling inputs during development in higher eukaryotes.
+The Groucho/TLE (Gro) family of corepressors play crucial roles in the interpretation and integration of multiple spatial, temporal, and signaling inputs during development in higher eukaryotes.
 Groucho, the sole Drosophila melanogaster member of this protein family, was first discovered in the context of a slight hypomorphic allele which resulted in the formation of extra supraorbital bristles reminiscent of the bushy eyebrows of Groucho Marx (Lindsley, 1968).
 Subsequent research on Gro in Drosophila has served to characterize this factor’s central importance to developmental gene regulation in response to multiple developmental programs and signaling pathways.
-As a corepressor, Groucho has no documented ability to bind directly DNA in a sequence-specific manner, instead relying on recruitment to genomic loci through interaction with a diverse array of transcriptional repressors (Mannervik, 2014).
-Groucho is essential to the correct patterning and development of Drosophila and is required for viability.
-Groucho is maternally expressed and deposited into the embryo during oogenesis, ensuring Groucho availability and activity from the very onset of embryonic development, before activation of the zygotic genome (Paroush et al., 1994).
+As a corepressor, Groucho has no documented ability to bind DNA directly in a sequence-specific manner, instead relying on recruitment to genomic loci through interactions with a diverse array of transcriptional repressors (Mannervik, 2014).
+Through its interactions with these repressors, it is essential to nearly all aspects of embryonic and imaginal Drosophila development (Paroush et al., 1994).
 In humans, Gro/TLE family proteins are involved in such processes as organ development, adipogenesis, neurogenesis, hematopoiesis, and osteogenesis (Bajoghli et al., 2005; Javed et al., 2000; Metzger et al., 2012; Villanueva et al., 2011).

 Groucho consists of five domains, two of which are highly conserved throughout higher eukaryotes (Chen and Courey, 2000; Turki-Judeh and Courey, 2012a).
 A great body of work has arisen documenting the contributions of each domain to the overall function and regulation of Groucho.
-While much of this work has focused on the N- and C- terminal domains, as they are more conserved and more sensitive to deleterious mutations (Jennings et al., 2006; Jennings et al., 2007), the central domains of Groucho have been investigated for their roles in Groucho activity through interaction with a number of regulatory kinases and histone modifying enzymes (Turki-Judeh and Courey, 2012a)..
+While much of this work has focused on the N- and C- terminal domains, as they are more conserved and more sensitive to point mutagenesis (Jennings et al., 2006; Jennings et al., 2007), the central domains of Groucho have been investigated for their roles in Groucho activity through interaction with a number of regulatory targets, including protein kinases, histones, and histone modifying enzymes (Turki-Judeh and Courey, 2012a).

-Homologs of Groucho with similar roles in developmental decision making have been identified throughout metazoans (Paroush et al., 1994).
-Homologs have been identified and characterized to various extents in rats (Schmidt and Sladek, 1993), nematodes (Pflugrad et al., 1997), frogs (Choudhury et al., 1997), zebrafish (Wulbeck, 1997), mice (Mallo et al., 1993), and humans (Stifani et al., 1992).
+Homologs of Groucho with similar roles in developmental decision making have been identified throughout metazoans (Fig. 1.1) (Paroush et al., 1994).
+Homologs have been identified and characterized in rats (Schmidt and Sladek, 1993), nematodes (Pflugrad et al., 1997), frogs (Choudhury et al., 1997), zebrafish (Wulbeck, 1997), mice (Mallo et al., 1993), and humans (Stifani et al., 1992).
 While the Drosophila and C. elegans genomes each encode single Gro family genes, the mouse, chick, and human genomes each encode four members, while zebrafish and medaka each encode six members (Li, 2000).
-The full-length human Gro orthologs are termed transducin-like Enhancer of Split 1-4 (TLE1-4) (Miyasaka et al., 1993), are expressed combinatorially during cell differentiation and have non-redundant roles during development (Stifani et al., 1992; Yao et al., 1998).
+The full-length human Gro orthologs, termed transducin-like Enhancer of Split 1-4 (TLE1-4) (Miyasaka et al., 1993), are expressed combinatorially during cell differentiation and have non-redundant roles during development (Stifani et al., 1992; Yao et al., 1998).

-Mammalian genomes additionally encode two truncated Gro homologs, Amino Enhancer of Splt (AES), which is homologous to the two N-terminal domains of Groucho (Gasperowicz and Otto, 2005), and Tle6/Grg6, which is partially homologous to portions of the CcN and WD-repeat domains (Dang et al., 2001).
+Mammalian genomes additionally encode two truncated Gro homologs, Amino Enhancer of Splt (AES), which is homologous to the two N-terminal domains of Groucho (Gasperowicz and Otto, 2005), and Tle6/Grg6, which possesses a poorly conserved N-terminal region and a C-terminal WD-repeat domain (Dang et al., 2001).
 Both factors are thought to antagonize the activity of full-length TLE family members.
 AES may function by directly binding to TLE proteins through Q-domain interactions (Brantjes et al., 2001) or by interacting with a subset of TLE-dependent repressors (Muhr et al., 2001).
-Similarly, TLE6 is believed to preferential interact with factors recruited by Gro/TLE to the WD-domain, thereby modulating repression (Marcal et al., 2005).
-(Courey and Jia, 2001; Lee and Golz, 2012; Smith and Johnson, 2000)
+Similarly, TLE6/Grg6 has been shown to interact with repressors to block recruitment of full-length TLE family proteins and thereby alleviate repression (Marcal et al., 2005).
+More distantly related Gro homologs have been identified in yeast (Tup1) and plants (TOPLESS) (Courey and Jia, 2001; Lee and Golz, 2012; Smith and Johnson, 2000).